cloudfoundry/uaa/docs/CF-Identity-Services-Preface.rst

 This document is obviously a work in progress.
 It's an attempt to organize and structure some initial research and ideas.

-Goals of Foundry Identity Services
+Goals of Cloud Foundry Identity Services
 ---------------------------------------------

 There are three goals of this phase of the identity services for cloud foundry, in order of priority: